davidrb/mazerunner/README.md

 #Mazerunner
-## command line arguments
+##Command line arguments
 - -m loads a specified maze file.
 Default is "maze.dat"
-- -a loads an algoithm library.
+- -a loads an algoithm.
 Default is "tremaux.so"
-## keys
+##Keys
 - w moves the mouse
 - a turns mouse left
 - d turns mouse right